nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring_zboss_traces.rst

    * For traces using the UART, the JLink COM port is used.
 The development kit is assigned to a COM port (Windows) or a ttyACM device (Linux), which is visible in the system's :guilabel:`Device Manager`.

    * For traces using USB, a virtual COM port (a serial port emulated over USB) is used.
-You can set :kconfig:`CONFIG_USB_DEVICE_PRODUCT` to help identify the COM port in the system's :guilabel:`Device Manager`.
+You can set :kconfig:option:`CONFIG_USB_DEVICE_PRODUCT` to help identify the COM port in the system's :guilabel:`Device Manager`.

 * An additional USB cable if trace logs through USB are enabled (see :ref:`ug_zigbee_configuring_zboss_traces_using_usb`).